Undergraduate Catalog

 Visiting Faculty

 Colin Patrick.
-Visiting Assistant Professor of Philosophy.
+Visiting professor of philosophy.
 Ethics, Metaethics, Practical Reason.
 PhD 2012, MA 2007 University of Chicago.
 BA 1998 Wesleyan University.

 Don Waters.
-Visiting assistant professor, director of the Fir Acres Writing Workshop.
-Fiction, creative writing.
+Visiting professor, director of the Fir Acres Writing Workshop.
+Fiction, Creative Writing.
 MFA 2013 University of Iowa.
 MFA 2004 San Francisco State University.
 BA 1998 Skidmore College.

 Adjunct Faculty